divyanshsaxena21/Research/Notes.md

 ---

-**Conclusion:**

-- The proposed stacking model effectively detects fraud in Bitcoin transactions.
-- Balancing techniques and hyperparameter tuning significantly enhance model performance.
-- The model is validated against various classifiers, demonstrating superior results.

----

-**Acknowledgment:**

-- The research was supported by the Researchers Supporting Project number (RSPD2023R295) at King Saud University.

----

-**References:**

-- The paper includes a comprehensive list of references related to fraud detection, machine learning, and blockchain technology.

 # Algorithm 1 Adaptive Synthetic-Tomek Link

 The Adaptive Synthetic-Tomek Link (AdaSyn-TL) algorithm is a method for handling imbalanced datasets.
 It combines two techniques: **Adaptive Synthetic Sampling** (AdaSyn) and **Tomek Links** to balance the dataset by generating synthetic samples and removing noisy samples.
 Here's a summary of how it works: